ibm-cloud-docs/databases-for-enterprisedb/howto-resources-scaling.md

 ## Resource Breakdown

-{{site.data.keyword.databases-for-enterprisedb}} deployments have two data members in a cluster, and resources are allocated to both members equally.
-For example, the minimum storage of a {{site.data.keyword.databases-for-enterprisedb}} deployment is 20480 MB, which equates to an initial size of 10280 MB per member.
-The minimum RAM for a {{site.data.keyword.databases-for-enterprisedb}} deployment is 1028 MB, which equates to an initial allocation of 514 MB per member.
+{{site.data.keyword.databases-for-enterprisedb}} deployments have three data members in a cluster, and resources are allocated to all members equally.
+For example, the minimum storage of a {{site.data.keyword.databases-for-enterprisedb}} deployment is 20480 MB per member, which equates to an initial size of 61440 MB.
+The minimum RAM for a {{site.data.keyword.databases-for-enterprisedb}} deployment is 1028 MB per member, which equates to an initial allocation of 3084 MB.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}